 We need aggressive action on climate justice to reverse the impacts of human behavior and environmental degradation, and to ensure healthy, sustainable living for future generations.
 The time for reactive policy is over - the time for sustainable living and a safer, healthier planet, is now.

-Healthcare is a human right.
+Healthcare is a human right, which is why I will support Medicare for All and single-payer health care.
 We all have loved ones who have struggled with a health crisis, and I believe that no one who is sick should face bankruptcy or death because insurance companies are putting the bottom line over people’s lives.
 The Trump Administration and the Republican Party leadership in Congress have done everything in their power to dismantle the Affordable Care Act and destabilize health care, working to rip away coverage from millions of Americans while insurance companies bank profits.

 Despite their efforts however, the ACA remains largely intact because of the enormous support it has from across the country.
 While it’s true that there are fixes we need to make to the law, it’s undeniable that it has been a lifesaver for New Mexican families.
 Because of the ACA and Medicaid expansion, 266,000 New Mexicans have health care coverage.Thanks to the ACA, seniors no longer face the Medicare donut hole, preventive care is more fully funded, and insurance companies can no longer discriminate against women.
 I will always stand up for affordable, accessible health care for all New Mexicans and Americans.